Gas Station (TypeScript)

 When you provide a value for the gasBudget parameter, remember that:

-2. If your budget is set too low, the transaction will fail, but gas credits will still be deducted for the computation cost of running the failed transaction on the Sui blockchain.
+2. However, if your budget is set too low for the chain to process, the transaction will fail, but gas credits will still be deducted for the computation cost of running the failed transaction on the Sui blockchain.
+Note that the reference gas price and storage price can change over time, so a similar transaction's cost one day might be different on another day.

 This ends up being an exercise in fine tuning so your budgeted gas is enough to push a transaction through, but not overly provisioned that you are inefficient in your gas credit usage.
 One place to review the cost of your successful transactions is in a Sui explorer like Suivision or Suiscan.